MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/Calcule_Possible_LPChilds_From_WR.md

 **Input**:

 **Parameters**:
--	**No**: Represents the Warehouse Receipt number to which you want to assign a LP.
+-	**LP_Pallet_No**: Represents the number of the LP Pallet that you want to calculate the possible children of LP Single.
--	**BinCode**: Bin Code assigned to the product in the Warehouse Receipt.
--	**LocationCode**: Unit of measure assigned to the product in the Warehouse Receipt.
--	**ZoneCode**: Total number to receive expressed in the base unit of measure.

 **Ouput**: Method that returns the number of assigned and pending LP to be assigned to a Warehouse Receipt.